Charles Ghigna - Father Goose® lives in a tree house in the middle of Alabama.

 I am the endless SKY.

-The Japanese haiku (pronounced "hi-koo") is one of the oldest and shortest forms of poetry.
-The entire poem consists of only seventeen syllables in three lines of five-seven-five syllables.
-Haiku poems usually contain brief descriptions of nature and they DO NOT RHYME.
+• The Japanese haiku (pronounced "hi-koo") is one of the oldest and shortest forms of poetry.
+The entire poem consists of only 17 syllables in 3 lines of 5-7-5 syllables.
+Haiku poems usually contain brief descriptions of nature and have no rhymes.

-Here are three haiku poems written by Charles Ghigna from HAIKU: THE TRAVELERS OF ETERNITY.
+Here are three haiku from HAIKU: THE TRAVELERS OF ETERNITY by Charles Ghigna.

 JUNE